This is a real workflow that many of our users describe. Here it is in their words.

 Getting time back sounds abstract until you notice it in the small moments.
 For me it showed up as no more "let me just find that attachment" pauses mid-call, a Google Drive that's always current without effort, and a quieter mind at the end of the day.

 The deeper shift was cognitive.
-When you know your Gmail attachments are always saved to Google Drive automatically — in the right folder, every time — you stop carrying that low-grade anxiety of "I should really sort those out later."
+When you know everything is handled automatically – in the right folder, every time – you stop carrying that low-grade anxiety of "I should really sort those out later."
 It just disappears.

 "The best system is one you never have to think about."